Gerrymandering cases in litigation

 Common Cause v.
 Rucho, League of Women Voters v.
 Rucho

 Two more partisan gerrymander cases out of North Carolina.
-These cases have been consolidated and set for trial in summer 2017, although the district court has asked for briefing on whether the trial should be delayed pending the outcome of Gill.
+These cases have been consolidated and a trial was held in October 2017; the court's decision in the case is expected in the next several months.

 Gerrymandering reform efforts